moheenpatel/Cyclistic-bike-share-analysis/README.md

 ## Statement of the business task
 Understand how casual riders and annual members use Cyclistic bikes differently.
 From the insights we gain from the data and the trends we observe in the data visualizations, design a new marketing strategy to convert casual riders into annual members for company's future growth and success.

-## Description of the data sources used for this analysis
+## Description of the data sources used in this analysis
 We will use below historical bike trips data to analyze and identify trends.
 Below file contains data regarding all the bike trips done by the customers in the second half (i.e Between June to December) of the year 2013.
 This is public data that we can use to explore how different customer types are using Cyclistic bikes.

 https://divvy-tripdata.s3.amazonaws.com/Divvy_Stations_Trips_2013.zip